fttlov/JCAdvance/README.md

   ### 🎯 Gyro Calibration & Drift Prevention
   Due to imperfections in MEMS sensors (such as temperature drift—the sensor heating up), particularly in the Joy-Con controllers, a cumulative gyroscope drift effect may occur over time — a slight deviation from zero that manifests as random movement of the in-game camera. <br>
-To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart).
+To keep your gyro aiming perfectly accurate and eliminate "cursor/stick drift", the emulator features a smart calibration system (by JibbSmart)

 #### Automatic Calibration
-By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 2 second, the algorithm detects the silence and instantly recalculates the absolute zero point. <br>
+By default, the emulator recalibrates your controller automaticaly when you place the controller on a flat surface for about 2 second, the algorithm detects the silence and instantly recalculates the absolute zero point <br>

 #### Manual Calibration (Hotkey)
 If you prefer to control when calibration happens, you can disable autocalibration in config.ini and force it manually at any time:
 Press Alt + C (or your mapped CalibrateKey).
 You will hear a low beep.<br>
 Place the controller on a flat surface immediately.
 Your aiming axes will be temporarily muted.
 Wait for the success signal - double rumble.<br>
-Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed.
+Note: If you move the controller too much during this process, you will hear a low error beep after 5 seconds, meaning calibration failed

 **Recommendations**:
-Although both modes include an initial (first) automatic calibration, it's recommended that you perform a manual calibration at the start of each gaming session.
+Although both modes include an initial (first) automatic calibration, it's recommended that you perform a manual calibration at the start of each gaming session

   <details>
   <summary>Observations</summary>